"You have not lived today until you

 Who were the top beneficiaries?

-+Giving to education is estimated to have increased 9.0% to $71.34 billion.
++Giving to education is estimated to have increased by 9.0% to $71.34 billion.
 Education giving includes contributions to K-12, higher education, and libraries.
-This category benefited from a strong year-end stock market.
+This category benefited from a robust year-end stock market.

 |(C) College of Charleston|

 +Giving to human services increased by an estimated 9.7% in 2020 totaling $65.14 billion.